aaa123blender/FacialLandmarkDetection_for_MoCap/README.md

 #Blender (3.6) is the preffered version.

 # Note
-Make sure to place the shape_predictor_68_face_landmarks.dat file in the same directory as ipynb file. or give the complete path in the line landmark_predector variable in ipynb file.
+Make sure to place the shape_predictor_68_face_landmarks.dat file in the same directory as ipynb file. or give the complete path in the line landmark_predector variable in ipynb file.<br>
-** Link to shape_predictor_68_face_landmarks.dat: https://www.kaggle.com/datasets/sergiovirahonda/shape-predictor-68-face-landmarksdat
+**Link to shape_predictor_68_face_landmarks.dat:** https://www.kaggle.com/datasets/sergiovirahonda/shape-predictor-68-face-landmarksdat